openfaas/ofc-bootstrap/README.md

 * Mirror OpenFaaS Cloud Community Cluster features/coverage
 * Use Kubernetes as the underlying provider/platform
 * Use GitHub as the SCM (the source for git)
+* Build via Travis
 * Offer a flag for sourcing configuration from a YAML file
 * Offer a dry-run flag or configuration in the YAML file
 * Build a config file for the current OpenFaaS Cloud Community Cluster

 ## Stretch goals

-* Publish a static binary
+* Publish a static binary on GitHub Releases for `ofc-bootstrap` tool
 * Use GitLab for as SCM (the source for git)
-* Build environment out for a Swarm cluster
+* Implement a back-end for Swarm in addition to the Kubernetes support.
 * Allow namespaces to be overriden from `openfaas`/`openfaas-fn` to something else
+* Build a suitable dev environment for local work (without Ingress, TLS)
-* Add version to YAML file to enable versioning/migration of configs
+* Add version number to YAML file i.e `1.0` to enable versioning/migration of configs
-* Create a Go library for re-use in official CLI or other dedicated CLI i.e. `faas-cli system install openfaas-cloud`
+* Move code into official CLI via `faas-cli system install openfaas-cloud`
-* Build a suitable dev environment for local work
-* Add command for installing a base-OpenFaaS system `faas-cli system install --kubernetes/--swarm`
+* Separate out the OpenFaaS installation for the official CLI `faas-cli system install --kubernetes/--swarm`

 ## Non-goals